Mayar-Elghandour/SPR_classification_DL/README.md

   <img src="https://github.com/Mayar-Elghandour/SPR_classification_DL/blob/main/images/vgglog.jpg">
 </div>

-**Note that** in the dataset (kaggle 2 dadtaset ), I will provide below, have the final models saved for each type of spectrogram (with the best wiegths)
+**Note that** in the dataset (kaggle 2 dataset ), I will provide below, have the final models saved for each type of spectrogram (with the best wiegths)
 <a name="instruction"></a>
 ## Instructions
 to properly use the code

-1.run the data preparation notebook , keep in mind downloding the dataset for each notebook or work directly in kaggle using the datasets that I will provide in the [kaggle dataset section](kdataset).
+1. run the data preparation notebook , keep in mind downloding the dataset for each notebook or work directly in kaggle using the datasets that I will provide in the [kaggle dataset section](kdataset).
 2. run the model either the classification using the stft spectrogram or the classification using the log stft spectrogram

 ##### Note that in the dataset (kaggle 2 dataset), provided in [kaggle dataset section](kdataset), have the final models for both the VGG 16 & ResNet 18 saved for each type of spectrogram